Banner photo is of the Crystal Palace in 1905. Courtesy of Toronto Public Library.

 Because it came at the end of August, the only downside of wanting The Ex to hurry up and open was that it also heralded the start of the new school year –and you really didn’t want that to come any quicker.
 Well, at least I didn’t.
 But otherwise it was the best possible thing that could happen for a kid.

 The Ex (I’m just going to call it that for simplicity’s sake) began in 1879, but it has roots in a much older fair – the Provincial Agricultural Fair which kicked off in Toronto in 1846.
-This earlier event was also held annually, but rotated from town to town to be sure that as many Ontarians as possible were able to enjoy looking at cattle and farm implements.
+This earlier annual event was moved from town to town to be sure that as many Ontarians as possible were able to enjoy looking at cattle and farm implements.
 I sound a bit smirky there, I know – but seriously that’s what it was all about.
 And the people loved it, as we can see from this account of the Niagara Fair of 1850:

 And here we have some florid ceremony-speak about the laying of the cornerstone: